openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

-"Some month our team was busy, and so you hasnâ€™t heard about us.
+"Some month our team was busy, and so you hasn’t heard about us.
 But we are alive.
 We are pleased to announce our new openSUSE Distribution who still medical needs.